The SEO Bucket List: 3 Things to Do Before Your Site Dies

 1. A Strong Foundation for Your Site to Operate On

-If your site doesn’t have a quality foundation to operate on, it can hinder your search engine optimization.
+If your site doesn’t have a quality foundation to operate on, then it can hinder your search engine optimization.

 Two factors that search engines take into account when looking to serve up websites in the results pages are relevancy and usability.
 Search engines want to offer sites to their users that will provide a good experience for them.